Arts and Economic Prosperity Report

 Government Reorganization Study

 The Paducah Area Chamber of Commerce started a 12-member task force in 2004 to study reorganizing and unifying the governments of Paducah-McCracken County.
 The results of the study were presented in July 2008.
 Click News Release for a summary of the report.
-Click Government Reorganization to view the 2.1 MB report from the task force.
+Click Government Reorganization to view the task force's report.

 This is an international award winning neighborhood plan that has received many accolades for its content as well as the innovative tool called the Paducah Artist Relocation Program.
 Click LowerTown Artist Relocation Program for a copy of the plan or find out more information.